 Ruler (Rolex)

 They are leaders, exerting control and being top of their field.
-Rolex places itself as the watch for winners and wearing one gives status and your percieved power.
+Rolex places itself as the watch for winners and wearing one gives status and your perceived power.

 Innocent (Volkswagen)